MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-power.md

 <!-- TurnOffHybridSleepOnBattery-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting allows you to turn off hybrid sleep.
+This policy setting allows you to turn off Hybrid Sleep.

 - If you enable this policy setting, a hiberfile isn't generated when the system transitions to sleep (Stand By).